unzew/apostles/charter.md

 A. First and foremost, all members shall always epitomize the values of the Order, and adhere to all governing laws of the province they are currently in.
 If a member is consistently breaking provincial laws, or behaving in a manner unseemly for a member of the Apostles, he or she will be subject to varying levels of disciplinary action.

-B. The Speaker will be responsible for enforcing member disciplinary procedures, unless the Speaker is the subject for disciplinary procedures, in which case the council members will decide on the Speaker’s disciplinary action by council discussion and vote.
+B. The Speaker will be responsible for enforcing member disciplinary procedures, unless the Speaker is the subject for disciplinary procedures, in which case the council members will decide on the Speaker's disciplinary action by council discussion and vote.
 Disciplinary action may be initiated when any member breaks the Apostle bylaws, or as otherwise noted in the bylaws.

 C. Disciplinary action consists of three steps: